ruby/reline/README.md

 # Reline

-Reline is GNU Readline and Editline compatible library by pure Ruby.
+Reline is compatible, with GNU Readline and Editline, with the API of Ruby's stdlib 'readline' compatible, by pure Ruby implementation.

 ## License